-A: I don’t know what the D stands for, but C is for cookie, and it’s good enough for me!
-DC are the initials of Denis Chang, the founder of this website.
+A: DC are the initials of Denis Chang, the founder of this website.
 He is found here speaking in the 3rd person.
 He is a guitarist based in Montreal, Quebec and he has a very peculiar sense of humor (or humour depending on your country of origin), that he hopes, won’t scare people away.

 Q: I’m new here!
 How do I navigate this site?
 How do I purchase your super awesome products?

-A: At the moment, the site is in BETA mode and is still not fully functional; the official launch is set for the 4th quarter of 2012.
+A: At the moment, the site is in BETA mode and is still not fully functional as we intend it to be.
 That said, products will gradually be released as they become available.
 To view our catalogue, click on the menu button that says Downloads/Lessons.
 Select the product that interests you; read the description; and if it seems like something you might be interested in, look for the button that says ADD TO CART.
 Click on it, proceed to check out, and follow the instructions.
 If it’s your very first time here, you will have to create a user account which you can then use to connect to the site for future downloads/purchases.
 Fill in the forms, and click on MAKE PURCHASE.
 It will take you to our paypal payment page where you can submit your payment information.
 Note that you do not need a paypal account to purchase items; we will accept most popular credit cards through the paypal payment system.
 For free downloads, follow the exact same steps, except that you will not be required to pay anything.
 Once the payment is complete, it will take you back to the website where you will receive a link for your downloads or a link to the video lessons.
 You will also receive an email with this exact same information, so be sure to provide a valid email address.
 For download based products (such as the playalongs), there is a limit of 3 downloads; a click on the download link is considered a download whether it completes or not.
 If you accidentally fail to save the download to your computer, please email us for assistance.
 For video lessons, all purchases are permanent; there are no renewal fees whatsoever, and all downloads within the video lessons are unlimited.
 Please refer to the next question.

 Q: How do the lessons work?